 In each edition, a visiting critic curates a slate of films which will be screened at Ragtag Cinema the week of the festival.
 All Neither/Nor screenings are free.
 If you have questions about the series, check out the ticketing details here, or feel free to email Chris Boeckmann at firstname.lastname@example.org.

-The 2015 Neither/Nor series' guest critic curator is Ela Bittencourt.
-The 2015 program features chimeric Polish cinema of the 70s, 80s and 90s.
+The 2015 Neither/Nor guest critic curator was Ela Bittencourt; the line-up featured chimeric Polish cinema of the 70s, 80s and 90s:

 Anything Can Happen (shorts), Various directors; 98 min, Q&A with cinematographer Jacek Petrycki